initbiz/powercomponents-plugin/README.md

+**The plugin was beta version - use it at your own risk.**

+**The plugin is not maintained anymore.
+We're publishing the code for the community.
+Forks and maintainers are welcomed.**

 ## Introduction
 PowerComponents plugin is a OctoberCMS plugin with set of traits and classes for components that moves working with components to a next level.

-## Disclaimer
-**The plugin is beta version so it should not be used in production.
-It still may crash and behave unexpectedly, although we are working on it.**

 The plugin heavily uses OctoberCMS's AJAX framework.
 All "empowered" components requests server for views, so it is not possible, to use the plugin without October's AJAX framework.
 It is a very important thing in some environments to consider.